SFHEA, MA, PG Diploma

 Your third year allows you to refine your existing creative practice, develop your skills and reflect upon your experience and direction formed from previous study.

-The course nurtures students to develop into original, mature and autonomous textile practitioners, encouraging them to lead rather than respond to industry trends.
+The course nurtures students to develop into original, mature and autonomous textile practitioners and makers, encouraging them to lead rather than respond to industry trends.

 The integration of theory and practice is promoted and reinforced through a team teaching approach.
 Lectures, seminars and tutorials may be delivered by team members, as appropriate, in the creative environment of the studio.

 You’ll be encouraged to formulate and identify your particular skills and potential.
 Risk and ambition within the field will be crucial to your individual development.
-Intellectual and academic integrity will be further encouraged, both through written content and ‘thinking through practice’.
+Intellectual and academic integrity will be further encouraged, through ‘thinking through practice’.

-External experiences are highly prized throughout, from course trips to textile trade shows e.g. Premiere Vision Paris, to New York visits, to London exhibitions e.g. New Designers, Islington.
+External experiences are highly prized throughout, from course trips to textile trade shows e.g. Premiere Vision Paris, to European visits, to London exhibitions, e.g. New Designers, Islington.

-This year also focuses on employability, building professional portfolios and gives students the opportunity to participate in mock interviews.
+This year also particularly focuses on employability, building professional portfolios and gives students the opportunity to participate in industry presentations.

 Textiles awards